 Explore diversity in nature and in a classroom with Together a Forest by Roz MacLean.
 This book study is perfect for K-3, exploring diversity in nature and society around us, showcasing sensory supports as well as visible and invisible disabilities.
 Connect with the story using discussions, nature activities, and different caregiver resources!

-The newest Diverse Dives is a graphic novel!
-How to Talk to Your Succulent by Zoe Persico explores emotions that happen through grief after loss.
+How to Talk to Your Succulent by Zoe Persico is a beautifully illustrated middle grade graphic novel that explores emotions that happen through grief after loss.
 This beautifully illustrated graphic novel is best for ages 9 and up, and heavily deals with emotions throughout.
 Explore grounding exercises, emotional intelligence, and loads of discussion questions throughout to connect to grief and plants alike!
 You can read more about it and find this study, here: